-Andrew recounts his most mouth-watering encounters of the Bizarre Foods kind.
+Andrew recounts his 10 most mouthwatering encounters of the Bizarre Foods kind.

-10. Mixed Grilled Udders, Intestines and More: La Brigada (Buenos Aires)
+10. Mixed Grilled Udders, Intestines and More at La Brigada (Buenos Aires)

 I was brought into the kitchens at La Brigada and served a variety of grilled beef dishes.
 The meat literally melts in your mouth.
 I will never forget that meal.
 It was meat heaven.

-9. Cuttlefish in Its Own Ink: Al Covo (Venice)
+9. Cuttlefish in Its Own Ink at Al Covo (Venice, Italy)

 Chopped pork brain with red-hot chilies, onions and cilantro.
-The brains are so creamy, it's just like meat butter.
+The brains are so creamy, they're just like meat butter.

-7. Cajun Head Cheese: Cochon Butcher (New Orleans)
+7. Cajun Head Cheese at Cochon Butcher (New Orleans)

 The best meat of any animal is in the face.
 Chef Don Link takes those delicious bites and adds some amazing Louisiana flavors with his German grandmother's technique.
-Many cultures in the world make this dish, but they've perfected it at Cochon.
+Many cultures in the world make this dish, but Cochon has perfected it.

-6. Pig Skin Spaghetti With Wild Boar Sofrito: Incanto (San Francisco)
+6. Pig-Skin Spaghetti With Wild Boar Sofrito at Incanto (San Francisco)

-It's no coincidence Chris Consentino's Incanto makes it on the list twice.
+It's no coincidence that Chris Cosentino's Incanto makes it onto this list twice.
 He is a master at making the impossible possible.
-Here he combines the best of 2 worlds with a carbo-free pasta dish of pig on pig.
+In this dish, he combines the best of 2 worlds with a carb-free pasta dish of pig on pig.

-The grilled tuna spine sounds foreboding, but in chef Chris Cosentino's hands it's a seafaring version of Japanese BBQ.
+The grilled tuna spine sounds foreboding, but in chef Chris Cosentino's hands, it's a seafaring version of Japanese barbecue.

-4. Donkey Skin and Donkey-Tasting Menu: Beijing Qun Sheng Shi Jia Can Yin (Beijing)
+4. Donkey Skin and Donkey Tasting Menu at Beijing Qun Sheng Shi Jia Can Yin (Beijing)

 Sliced thin and stir-fried, donkey is one of the great wok-tossed dishes of the world.
 The stuff is amazing and tastes like an earthier version of veal.